 Zetica UXO completed the safe disposal of 3No.
 500lb British Unexploded Bombs (UXB) without any disruption to the local community.

 This was achieved through detailed planning over a 16 month period, from the initial detailed desk study and risk assessment, to the final uncovering and disposal of the UXBs.
 Alongside the primary safety considerations, it was a specific requirement for the development that any such work would not disrupt the local community.

 After consultation with the relevant authorities and local stakeholders, the Explosive Ordnance Disposal (EOD) operation took place.

 Directed by the findings of the UXO risk assessment and the results of a multi-sensor UXO detection survey, a disposal facility for the safe destruction of the anticipated UXB was constructed.
-This facility utilized over 800 tonnes of sand in its construction, ensuring that any safety perimeters remained within the site boundary.
+This facility used over 800 tonnes of sand in its construction, ensuring that any safety perimeters remained within the site boundary.

 The system of work was proven effective and therefore had the full backing of all the relevant authorities, including airport security services and the Police.

-Zetica was commissioned to assist in the management of the UXO risk at a former Army barracks in Hampshire.
+Zetica was commissioned to assist in the management of the UXO hazard at a former Army barracks in Hampshire.
 As part of this, an ordnance disposal facility was established in case UXO was found during any surveys or later demolition works.

 Additionally, two 500lb British bombs were discovered during excavation works.
 Our onsite EOC Engineer was able to determine that both were inert and they were removed from site.